Juniorleriche27/INNOVAPLUS/INNOVAPLUS/INNOVA/backend/README_SMOLLM.md

 # Local LLM (Qwen2.5-1.5B-Instruct 4-bit)

-This document explains how the local LLM integration is wired inside the INNOVA+ backend when we use the **Qwen2.5-1.5B-Instruct** model quantized in 4 bits (GGUF).
+This document explains how the local LLM integration is wired inside the KORYXA backend when we use the **Qwen2.5-1.5B-Instruct** model quantized in 4 bits (GGUF).
 The goal is to keep everything local while staying light enough to run comfortably on the Hetzner instance without GPU.